Ellipsis-Labs/cargo-hold/README.md

 - `--gc-dry-run`: Preview what would be cleaned without deleting (GC only)
 - `--gc-debug`: Show detailed debug output during garbage collection
 - `--preserve-cargo-binaries <NAMES>`: Additional binaries to preserve in ~/.cargo/bin
+- `--gc-auto-max-target-size`: Enable/disable auto sizing (default: enabled; can also be set false)
 - `--gc-age-threshold-days <DAYS>`: Age threshold for garbage collection (default: 7)

 **Perfect for CI because:**